sg-s/xolotl/docs/how-to/run-simulations-in-parallel.md

 We can make heat-maps of the burst period and mean number of spikes per burst as functions of the varied parameters.
-In addition, we display how long the simulation took.
-It is not unreasonable to expect simulation speeds of upwards of 600x to 700x real-time.
-A speed of 600x means that we can simulate 600 seconds of data in 1 second.
+A speed of 600X means that we can simulate 600 seconds of data in 1 second.
+On a 6-core machine from 2013, we achieved speeds greater than 600X.

 ```matlab
 disp(['Finished in ' strlib.oval(t) ' seconds.
 Total speed = ' strlib.oval((length(all_params)*x.t_end*1e-3)/t)])